playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 # Using Side Effects in Production {#prod-side-effects}

-On top of providing a global variable which we can mutate to store values, both [`window`](https://developer.mozilla.org/en-US/docs/Web/API/Window#methods) and [`document`](https://developer.mozilla.org/en-US/docs/Web/API/Document#methods) expose a number of APIs that can be useful in an application.
+On top of providing a global variable that we can mutate to store values, both [`window`](https://developer.mozilla.org/en-US/docs/Web/API/Window#methods) and [`document`](https://developer.mozilla.org/en-US/docs/Web/API/Document#methods) expose a number of APIs that can be useful in an application.

-Let's say that inside of our component we'd like to display the window size:
+Let's say that inside our component, we'd like to display the window size:

 <!-- tabs:start -->